Trauma, the Nervous System & Family Constellations

 Family Constellations recognizes that trauma rarely affects only one person.

-Its effects often move through relationships and generations.
+Its effects often move through relationships and across generations.

 • abandonment